 Proposals for the Peter Geistlich Research Award must be submitted to Osteo Science Foundation using the online form, no later than 11:59 PM PST on the deadlines of December 1 or June 1.
 Late submissions will not be accepted.
 The online proposal form opens on October 1 in the first cycle and April 1 in the second cycle.
-Proposals are reviewed by the Scientific Review Committee.
+Proposals are reviewed by the Scientific and Clinical Review Committee.
 Final funding decisions are made by the Osteo Science Foundation Board of Directors.

 Applicants who are invited to submit full applications may do so by using the online form by 11:59 PM PST on the deadlines of April 1 or October 1 to allow review by July or January, respectively, of the same cycle year.

 All proposals must include an Oral and Maxillofacial Surgeon affiliated with the project, contributing at least 10% of the project effort.

 Osteo Science Foundation aims to support scientific and clinical research as well as education projects.
 In order to actively promote basic and clinical scientific research, Osteo Science Foundation awards grants to selected researchers in the United States and Canada.
 There will be two cycles of grant awards.
 The deadlines for submission of abstracts are December 1 and June 1.

 Grants from Osteo Science Foundation are intended for research proposals submitted by innovative researchers and clinicians who want to address questions in the field of hard and soft tissue regeneration in Oral and CranioMaxillofacial Surgery.

 Clinically relevant topics should be addressed and the results submitted to international peer-reviewed journals.

 Osteo Science Foundation ensures strict confidentiality of all abstracts, applications and applying research teams, as well as the results of the review process among the reviewers and the Foundation.